On the sequential convergence of Lloyd's algorithms: Introduction

 Lloyd's method can be extended to the case of uniform quantization in \eqref{eq:unif_quantization_0}, for which the Voronoi cells encompass a volume constraint \cite{balzer2009capacity}.
 We refer to them as \emph{power cells}.
 These regions are also associated to optimal transport maps in the uniform quantization problem in \eqref{eq:unif_quantization_0} \cite{de2012blue}, and algorithms have been developed for computing these power cells \cite{refnewton}.
-Both methods, for optimal or uniform quantization, share the same overall ``alternating'' structure and we will refer to both of them as Lloyd's method.
+Both methods, for optimal or uniform quantization,can be interpreted as a fixed step-size gradient descent, and share the same overall ``alternating'' structure.
+We will refer to both of them as Lloyd's method.
 They are illustrated in Figure \ref{Nuage_Lloyd-mélange1}, generated using the PyMongeAmpere library\footnote{ \href{https://github.com/mrgt/PyMongeAmpere}{https://github.com/mrgt/PyMongeAmpere}}.
 A precise description of Lloyd's method for optimal and uniform quantization is given in Section \ref{sec:mainResults} with Algorithm \ref{alg:LOYD_optimal_quant} and \ref{alg:LOYD_uniform_quant}.
+We consider the simplest form of the algorithm, and many variants exist in the literature, including backtracking line search \cite{de2012blue,refhess} , and a stochastic version based on subsampling, also known as Competitive Learning Vector Quantization (CLVQ) \cite{bouton1997multidimensional}.
+Second order Newton's type method where proposed in \cite{refhess} to solve \eqref{eq:unif_quantization_0}.
+Typical convergence guaranties for such methods are local and require invertibility of the Hessian, an assumption which is not guaranteed in general for \eqref{opt_quant_0} and \eqref{eq:unif_quantization_0}\footnote{For example, if the target measure $\mu$ has a rotation invariance, then the local minima of \eqref{opt_quant_0} or \eqref{eq:unif_quantization_0} are not isolated and the Hessian is not invertible there.}.